nus-cs2103-AY2021S2/ip/docs/README.md

 The program sorts tasks by its date.
 Events or deadlines that are happening sooner are higher up the list.
 Since ToDo tasks do not have any date associated with them, they will be pushed back to the end of the list.
-If the tasks have the same date then the more recently addded tasks will come later in the list.
+If the tasks have the same date then the more recently added tasks will come later in the list.

 Example of usage: